webpy/webpy.github.com/cookbook/templates_on_gae.md

 ---
 layout: default
-title: How to use templates on Goole App Engine
+title: How to use templates on Google App Engine
 ---

-# How to use templates on Goole App Engine
+# How to use templates on Google App Engine

 ## Problem

-How to use templates on Goole App Engine
+How to use templates on Google App Engine

 ## Solution